Friday, September 30, 2011

 11.48 am: Pace around house looking for inspiration.
 Decide postman’s late.

 11.50 am: Wander into bedroom.
 Re-check postbox.
 Worry that something untoward has happened to postman.
-Fling self down on imagebed.
+Fling self down on bed.
 Hang head over edge.
 Sudden rush of blood to brain known to have worked inspirational wonders.
 Dogs think playing game.
 Dogs bound on bed.
 Dog No 4, (the shrieker) enthusiastically licks ear.
 Suddenly spots postman.
 Maniacal barking nearly bursts eardrum.

 Airmail letter (small, thin) nestling in postbox.
 Could be from relatives – but could be from …?
 Notice publisher’s logo in top left-hand corner.
 Rip open envelope.
 “We have received your manuscript and will be replying in due course.”